Richard A. Jeffers Heritage Center

 A Brief History of Lawrence Academy

-Read an overview of the 221-year story of Lawrence Academy.
+Read an overview of the 223-year story of Lawrence Academy.

-An ongoing blog of stories and anecdotes about Lawrence Academy's days gone by written by Joe Sheppard, a member of the faculty from 1965 to 2013 and currently an assistant in the communications office.
+An ongoing column of stories and anecdotes about Lawrence Academy's days gone by written by Joe Sheppard, a member of the faculty from 1965 to 2013 and currently an assistant in the communications office.

-Current and archived issues of The Academy magazine and The Elm Tree, two school publications containing stories about the school both past and present.
+Current and archived issues of The Academy magazine, The Elm Tree and the student newspaper, Spectrum, school publications containing stories about the school both past and present.